Why and How to try a Flip Phone in 2018

 - I bookmarked my google calendar in the browser so I have my calendar available on my phone.

-- Take it to the gym for music - one nice thing is that I leave my flip phone in the car and now am unable to receive calls or text during my workout which is great for focus.
+- Took it to the gym for music - one nice thing is that I leave my flip phone in the car and now am unable to receive calls or text during my workout which is great for focus.

 - Took it to the creek with my sons so I could take better pictures.